-• A short personality summary and/or career history.
+• A short personality summary and/or career history

 This is especially useful for projects and impacts that occurred further in the past and would otherwise be buried near the end of the resume.

-• Testimonials or endorsements compiled from written recommendations or employment reviews by superiors and peers.
+You can include snippets of testimonials from written recommendations or employment reviews by superiors and peers.
 This is not generally appropriate for an admissions resume but does often generate interview invitations in a professional job application.

-To create your Qualifications Summary, first put together the rest of the resume: the professional experience, education, extracurricular activities, etc. Then, go through and manually highlight the accomplishments and details that you think are especially relevant to the position or program you are applying to.
+To create your Qualifications Summary, first put together the rest of the resume: the professional experience, education, extracurricular activities, etc. Then go through and manually highlight the accomplishments and details that you think are especially relevant to the position or program you are applying to.

-• If you earned three promotions in two years – four years in advance of the traditional path for your company, this is something that will particularly interest the admissions committee or HR team.
+• If you earned three promotions in two years – four years in advance of the traditional path for your company – this is something that will particularly interest the admissions committee or HR team.

 • If you initiated and successfully led a new venture from within your organization, then the effort and its impact are worth bringing to the top of the page.